Ryan Knowles: Other work

 In addition to performing, Knowles is a speech coach and political consultant.
-He has worked as a speechwriter and debate/vocal coach for numerous local and state candidates nationwide.
-Also, Knowles is one of the country's foremost consultants in Speech and Interpretive Performance for competitive high school students.
-He is employed by a number of top high school programs, both public and private, on both coasts.
-Knowles is the co-founder (with David Kraft) of Interprod Performance Studies Institute in Boston, Massachusetts; a summer intensive program for gifted young performers.
-This line of work was inspired by Knowles' success as a high school and collegiate speech and debate competitor, during which time he won numerous State and National Championships, as well as becoming the first American in history to win a World Championship at the 2000 World Universities Debate Association Championship Tournament at the University of Glasgow in Scotland.
+He has worked as a speechwriter and debate and vocal coach for numerous local and state candidates nationwide.
+Knowles is also a consultant in speech and interpretive performance for competitive high school students.
+He works with high school programs, both public and private, on both coasts.
+Knowles is the co-founder (with David Kraft) of Interprod Performance Studies Institute in Boston, Massachusetts, a summer intensive program for gifted young performers.
+This line of work was inspired by Knowles' success as a high school and collegiate speech and debate competitor, during which time he won numerous state and national championships, as well as becoming the first American to win a World Championship at the 2000 World Universities Debate Association Championship Tournament at the University of Glasgow in Scotland.